-The update letter is inherently subjective and is affected by use of assumptions such as:
+The triennial valuation and interim update letter is inherently subjective and is affected by use of assumptions such as:

-- The discount rates and the rate of future pension increases; and - The assumed mortality rate of the pensioners.
+- The rate of future pension increases;

+- Future investment returns;

+- The discount rate; and

+- Post-retirement mortality of the members.

 As noted in Note 11, under section 60 of the Act, the benefits payable by the Scheme are guaranteed by the Crown.